4 Steps LGBTQ+ Employees Say Companies Can Take to Be More Inclusive

 About half (46%) of respondents said their employer could create more formal protections for LGBTQ+ employees.
 And while the Supreme Court ruling has made it illegal for companies in the U.S. to fire individuals for being LGBTQ+, this is not the only form of protection and support that employees need.

 Unfortunately, some people go to work every day worrying about being harassed or worse because they are LGBTQ+.
-The survey results indicate that many companies are not doing enough to curb these anxieties.
+The survey results indicate that many companies are not doing enough to curb these anxieties and create an inclusive environment.

 The #MeToo movement led many companies to reexamine their policies about sexual harassment against women.
 But less emphasis was placed on harassment against LGBTQ+ employees, which is shockingly prevalent.
 A 2019 survey of more than 1,000 LGBTQ+ people in the UK found that 68% had been sexually harassed at work, with only one-third reporting the incident to their employer.
 Among those who remained silent, one in four did so out of fear of being “outed” at work.